thomasvt/itinerary/README.md

 ## Itinerary is just a generic tree comparer

 Most data comes in trees: folders, C# code, project files, solution files, ... all hierarchical data.
 Itinerary is therefore just a generic tree walker: it starts by making a node for the root folder, and then starts expanding nodes into subnodes.
-The Expander is chosen based on the node type: DirectoryNodes get a DirectoryExpander, CSharpFileNodes get a CSharpExpander, etc.
+The Expander is chosen based on the node type: DirectoryNodes get a DirectoryExpander, CSharpFileNodes get a CSharpExpander, etc. This way, we get just one big tree containing everything we find.
+We can then use the tree to compare it to a similar tree (another version) and find out what has changed.